 - Thick/Scaly Eczema: EczeHerbal #3 Dry Scaly Treatment: Another blend with Chinese herbs, but this time the formulation was created just for combating thick, scaly skin.

-If you’ve been diagnosed with psoriasis these products will be a total lifesaver for you:
+If you’ve been diagnosed with psoriasis these products will help you figure out how to stop itching and scratching your skin:

-- Emily Skin Soother’s Liquid Soap Soother: This soap is perfect for those suffering from psoriasis, as it’s extra moisturizing and free of nasty chemicals.
+- Emily Skin Soother’s Natural Body Wash for Eczema: This soap is perfect for those suffering from psoriasis, as it’s extra moisturizing and free of nasty chemicals.
 Unlike other soaps available today, it won’t strip or dry skin out.

 - Coconut Aloe Moisturizing Serum: Coconut oil is extremely popular among eczema sufferers, but it can also be beneficial for those suffering from psoriasis.
 Not only does this serum contain coconut oil, but anti-inflammatory aloe vera helps keep skin cool and wounds healed.